mkuthan/mkuthan.github.io/_posts/2014-05-27-the-twelve-factor-app-part2.md

 If the production database is Oracle, use Oracle XE for local development, not MySQL or H2.
 If the production applications server is JBoss, use JBoss locally or Apache Tomcat at last resort.
 Use the same JVM with similar memory settings if feasible.
-If you deploy your application on Linux, do not use Windows for local development.
+If you deploy your application on Linux, don't use Windows for local development.
 Virtualization or lightweight containers are your friends.
 And so on ...